jontejj/resume/docs/index.md

 - ![Hanashi logo](https://raw.githubusercontent.com/jontejj/resume/master/docs/images/hanashi.png) Developed an iPhone version of Sony Ericsson's chat client Hanashi.
 They were so pleased that they later hired (as consultants) me and two others to finish the work.

+- [Dungeon Shooter](https://raw.githubusercontent.com/jontejj/resume/master/docs/images/16Dungeon.png) [download link](https://raw.githubusercontent.com/jontejj/resume/master/docs/binaries/Dungeon3D.zip) A First Person Shooter where you control a Hero fighting against the evil Monster named Ifrit.
+If Ifrit eats you up, you get dizzy and if you shoot him (with space or left mouse button) he reappears some place else.
+If you test pressing the F1-F7 buttons you will notice some effect changes.
 - And more!